Installation

 pytest

 You can pass additional arguments to pytest.
-As examples, the following two commands run all the tests in test_data.py and then a single named test in this file:
+As examples, the following two commands run all the tests in test_data.py and then a single named test in the file:

 pytest sherpa/tests/test_data.py